Blockchains / Solana

 Solana has experienced several network outages, including complete halts lasting hours.
 These incidents, often caused by bot activity overwhelming the network, have raised questions about reliability for mission-critical applications.
 The team has implemented numerous improvements, including fee markets and transaction priority mechanisms based on gas economics.

+Critics argue Solana’s high hardware requirements limit validator participation, leading to centralization.
+Running a Solana validator requires a high-end CPU with 12+ cores, 128+ GB RAM, fast NVMe storage, and a 1 Gbps network connection.
 Supporters counter that thousands of validators and millions of delegators represent meaningful decentralization, and that hardware costs continue declining.

 Solana was closely associated with FTX and Alameda Research, which held significant SOL tokens and supported ecosystem development.
 FTX’s collapse in November 2022 triggered a severe price decline and raised concerns about concentration of holdings.
 The ecosystem has since demonstrated resilience, with activity recovering and new investors entering.